-You must choose a fan/heatsink suitable for the processor installed on your system board.
+Choose a fan/heatsink suitable for the processor installed on your system board.
 Position the fan/heatsink on the CPU such that the air from the side of the fan/heatsink will flow across the heat regulators on the system board.
 See the figure below.